icarusfactor/Mastodon-install-on-cPanel/README.md

 Step 12:

 Change the cPanel account document root from the cPanel -> Domain  -> domain.tld -> click "Manage" button -> New Document Root enter "mastodon.spotcheckit.org/live/public" Click "Update".
+Now when you try the url https://mastodon.spotcheckit.org it will show the raw Mastodon files instead of the subdirectory root.

 Step 13: